 While drafting, I may refer to something worthy of its own post.
-I complete a loose draft of the initial article, then switch gears to focus on that late-breaking new idea.
-In essence, I wind up with two posts, to be presented on back-to-back Thursdays.
+I complete a rough draft of the initial article, then switch gears to focus on that late-breaking new idea.
+In essence, I wind up with two juicy posts.
 The one I finish first hits the next open Thursday slot.

 ✧︎︎︎ Friday/ Video: TedTalks, YouTube, PodCasts

-These items are entered on the Editorial Calendar with a purple Frixion pen.
+These items are entered on the Editorial Calendar in purple ink.
 As always, a prepended red ✓confirms actual WordPress scheduling.

 ✧︎︎︎ Saturday/ Link or Aside